Skip navigation

 Talk to your provider before changing the way you take your medicines.
 Never just stop taking these medicines for your heart, or any medicines you may be taking for diabetes, high blood pressure, or other medical conditions you have.

 If you are taking a blood thinner, such as warfarin (Coumadin), you will need to have extra blood tests to make sure your dose is correct.
+Some other blood thinners do not require this.

 Activity

-Your provider may refer you to cardiac rehabilitation program.
+Your provider may refer you to a cardiac rehabilitation program.
 There, you will learn how to slowly increase your exercise and how to take care of your heart disease.
 Make sure you avoid heavy lifting.

 Make sure you know the warning signs of heart failure and of a heart attack.
 Know what to do when you have chest pain, or angina.